-Diagnosing Alzheimer’s is important.
+Diagnosing Alzheimer’s disease as early as possible is important.
 It means you can get the right support and treatments.
 It also means you can plan for the future.
-If you are worried about your memory or health, you should talk to your doctor.
+If you are worried about your thinking, memory, or health, you should talk to your doctor

-If your doctor suspects Alzheimer’s or another type of dementia, they may refer you to a memory clinic or another specialist clinic.
-Here, a doctor or nurse will run through some questions and tests with you.
+If your doctor suspects Alzheimer’s or another cause of dementia, they may then refer you to a memory clinic or another specialist clinic.
+Here, a doctor or nurse will run through some further questions and tests with you.
 These are likely to include:

 - Questions about your concerns, your symptoms and how they affect you day to day.